MoAli2004/cse15l-lab-reports/LabReport2.md

     return sum / (arr.length - 1);
 }
 ```
-The issue is that the original code simply checks if an element is equal to the lowest value, so if there are multiple elements with the lowest value, all of them are removed.
-That is why the first test (has duplicates) fails, while the second test (no duplicates) passes.
-To resolve the issue, the fix is to instead keep track of the specific index at which the lowest value was found.
-This way, only the element with that specific index is excluded.
+The issue is that the original code  checks if an element is equal to the lowest value, so if there are more than one element with the lowest value, all of them are removed,which is why the first test fails, while the second test passes.
+The fix is to  keep track of the specific index at which the lowest value was found so that the only the element with that specific index is excluded.

 ## Part 3: Something Learned
-I learned how to set up and use the JUnit framework to test code, albeit at a relatively simple level.
-Though I have moderate experience with Java, I've never really had to set up a unit testing framework for Java before.
+I learned how to set up and use the JUnit framework to test code.
+I have an okay experience with Java, I've never had to set up a unit testing framework for Java before.
 So this new knowledge of JUnit is greatly beneficial, since testing code is an extremely crucial skill (and from what I hear, writing unit tests amounts to an enormous portion of the work done by software engineers, especially by juniors and interns).